/

 The 1st green at Doonbeg

 The 3rd is a short par-4 with a large bunker at the elbow of a gentle dog leg left before the gargantuan 4th, measuring 659-yards (one of the longest holes in Ireland) from the back tees comes into view.
-Our day at Doonbeg was brought to life not only by the beauty of the landscape and the excellent golf course but by the two brothers who carried our bags.
+Our day was brought to life not only by the beauty of the landscape and the excellent Doonbeg golf course but by the caddies who carried our bags.

 The pick of the front nine are the tremendous par 4 6th and the spectacular par 3 9th.
 At only 365-yards, the 6th it is not long but accuracy from the tee is paramount and anything left will end up on the beach, which the tee sits directly above.
 The 9th is a challenging par 3, with the stunning beach running the entire length of the hole.
 Anything left and you will be shouting down to the dog walkers and surfers to ask for your ball back.
 Good luck with that.